 How to be a forex trader?

 Develop a trading strategy – trading with a scattergun approach is not going to be profitable for you in the long run.
-Spend time developing trading ideas, contemplating your positions and exit strategies.
+Spend time developing trading ideas and contemplating your positions and exit strategies.
 This will give you the biggest opportunity for success.
 Additionally, we recommend learning how to use a trading platform too.
 This will help you avoid making costly elementary mistakes.

 Stay on top of current events – Markets are constantly changing direction.
 Know your markets, and know what makes them tick.
 Keeping on top of current market-moving events will allow you to alter your positioning as markets swing around.